 East and West Berlin were divided by barbed wire and a concrete wall after the German Democratic Republic government of East Germany decided to stop the entry of fascists from the Western region of the city to the eastern part.
-This decision, made on August 13, 1961, led to the mass defections from East to West.
-The Berlin Wall continued to stall the meeting between the East and West Berlin until November 9, 1989, when the East Germany Communist Party declared that the citizens from the two sides can cross the border.
+This decision, made on August 13, 1961, led to mass defections from East to West.
+The Berlin Wall continued to stall the meeting between East and West Berlin until November 9, 1989, when the East Germany Communist Party declared that the citizens from the two sides can cross the border.

 Thus, fell the Berlin Wall as hundreds of people came out and moved freely into both sides, while some even brought picks and hammers to destroy the wall.
 Even today, the Berlin Wall is one of the most powerful symbols of the Cold War between two ideologies, fascism, and democracy.
-The situation arose, because after the end of World War II, it was decided at the two Allied peace conferences held at Yalta and Potsdam, that the territories of Germany will be split into four territories.
+The situation arose because, after the end of World War II, it was decided at the two Allied peace conferences held at Yalta and Potsdam, that the territories of Germany will be split into four territories.
 These were occupied by the allied countries including the United, States, Great Britain, France, and the Soviet Union.

 When tensions flared between the two sides of Berlin, occupied by the United States and the Soviet Union, due to the endless flow of the refugees from East to West, the East German government decided to stop the flow of emigrants by sealing the border with concrete block wall and barbed wire.
-After the Berlin Wall was built, the Berliners on both sides could not cross the border for shopping, working or even to go to the theater or movies.
+After the Berlin Wall was built, the Berliners on both sides could not cross the border for shopping, working, or even to go to the theatre or movies.

 So, in a way, the building of the Berlin Wall did stop the flow of refugees from East to West.
 The wall was constructed in 1961 and came down in 1989.
 As the Cold War began to crumble across the Eastern part of Europe, it was time for the Wall to come down.
 The government of East Berlin allowed the citizens to cross the border of the country.
-People from both the sides celebrated the day by flocking to the wall, drinking champagne and beer and flooded to the other side at midnight.
+People from both sides celebrated the day by flocking to the wall, drinking champagne and beer, and flooded to the other side at midnight.

 Even today, the Wall of Berlin is a symbol of reunion and how everything is possible in order to attain a life in peace.